 Dr Jim Gillespie

 Dr Jim Gillespie grew up in a very musical family and has enjoyed playing and singing all his life.
 He has for many years been active in the worship music team at Christchurch, Bridlington playing cello, piano and occasionally the organ.
 He has been a cellist in the Hull Philharmonic Orchestra for over 50 years.
 Since retiring as a GP he has become the assembly pianist for 2 local primary schools.
-He has been involved with the Churches Together musical events since the start, as pianist, cellist , singer and more recently has taken over as music director , rehearsing and conducting the performances.
+He has been involved with the Churches Together musical events since the start, as pianist, cellist , singer and more recently Musical Director (Festival Orchestra) , rehearsing and conducting the performances.